 Ana Maria Reyes Does Not Live in a Castle is middle grade novel by Hilda Eunice Burgos.
 It is a wonderful story about an 11-year-old Dominican American girl in Washington Heights who is trying to win a scholarship to a private school.
 She needs to practice her piano piece, but it isn’t easy to do with her large, busy family.
 School Library Journal says it is “an authentic representation of a successful immigrant, middle class Latinx family who values education, community, and family and stays true to their roots.”

-Read more on Amazon: Ana María Reyes Does Not Live in a Castle
+Read more on Amazon (affiliate): Ana María Reyes Does Not Live in a Castle

 Moving Target, by award-winning author Christina Diaz Gonzalez, is an exciting, action-packed mystery.
 Cassie Arroyo is studying in Rome when someone tries to kill her father.
 This is a thrilling story with a heroine readers will love!